Autoimmunity & Immunological Infertility: Treatment

 Many patients come to us unaware that they even had a subclinical autoimmune condition or immunological problems.
 Recurrent miscarriages, implantation failures, and low ovarian reserve are all possible signs of an underlying immunological issue.
 Recognizing the problem and taking proactive steps to manage it are crucial steps.

-At CHR, our physicians apply multiple layers of treatments specific to holistically managing immune abnormalities and hyperactive immune system to help our patients get pregnant and keep the pregnancy to term.
-These proactive treatments for immunological infertility, including the use of intralipids, IVIg and other medications, are designed to help the embryos implant and develop in the uterus and reduce the risk of recurrent miscarriages.
+At CHR, our physicians apply multiple layers of treatments specific to holistically managing immune abnormalities and hyperactive immune systems, with the goal of helping our patients get pregnant and carry their pregnancies to term.
+These proactive treatment approaches for immunological infertility, which include the use of intralipids, IVIg, and other medications, are designed to help the embryos implant and develop in the uterus as well as reduce the risk of recurrent miscarriages.

 As the causes of autoimmune diseases are not well understood, it is not surprising that we still lack specific treatments for the various conditions.
 What we can treat are usually selected symptoms of diseases, which, at times, may include infertility.
-Indeed, mostly through Dr. Gleicher's work, we, in some women, have come to see infertility as a fairly typical early symptom of abnormal female immune function.
+Mostly through Dr. Gleicher's work, we have - in some women - come to see infertility as a fairly typical early symptom of abnormal female immune function.